dscarson/15618-1/index.md

 ### Schedule

 - 4/10 - 4/16: Do literature survey and implement sequential hashtable on a single node.
-- 4/17 - 4/24: Implement basic version in-memory hashmap using cuckoo hashing for a single node.
+- 4/17 - 4/24: Implement basic version of in-memory hashmap using cuckoo hashing for a single node.
 - 4/25 - 5/1: Complete and optimise in-memory hashmap using cuckoo hashing for a single node.
-- 5/2 - 5/8: Scaling this hashtable in distributed environment.
+- 5/2 - 5/8: Scale this hashtable in distributed environment.
 - 5/9 - 5/11: Final optimisation and report preparation.

 ### References